GIPHY-Web-Team-Project/VIA-Outdoor-Forum/README.md

 This is where users can browse posts and sort/filter them.
 You can click "Show More" to see the full post or "Delete" to directly delete it if it is your own post.

 If you are logged in, you will see all posts and will be able to click "Show More".
 Also, you will be able to create a post from the Home page.
-If you aren't logged in, you will only see the 10 Most Recent or 10 Most Commented posts.

 ![Dropdown menu](/READMEimgs/image-9.png)